distributed-system-analysis/pbench/docs/API/V1/server_config.md

 ```
 {
     "server-banner": {
-        "message": "I have nothing to say"
+        "message": "Have a Happy Pbench Day"
     }
 }
 ```